redisson/redisson/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Try Redisson PRO https://redisson.pro with ultra-fast performance and support by SLA.
+Upgrade to Redisson PRO https://redisson.pro with advanced features.
 -->

 **Is your feature request related to a problem?
 Please describe.**